techfolios/template-old/projects/project-5.md

   - Google G Suite
   - GoDaddy
   - IntelliJ
+  - PayPal
   - Semantic UI
 summary: To help promote a local craftsman's ukulele business, I built a website from scratch.
+Note this is still an ongoing work-in-progress.
 ---

 ## BACKSTORY: